 Similarly, the question is often asked about the possibility of re-plating worn pieces.
 The answer is that it would in most cases be too cost-prohibitive, and the result, being inauthentic, would not be considered as valuable as an intact original.

 Is it nickel or is it chrome?
-Older pieces are more likely to be nickel than chrome.
+Older pieces, especially those produced before the 1930s, are more likely to be nickel than chrome.
 Wagner used only nickel.
 Nickel-plated pieces usually exhibit a warmer, yellowish tone whereas chrome (chromium) gives a colder, bluish impression.
 Nickel is often finished only to a soft luster; chrome typically to a high, mirror-like polish, if not left satin/matte.

 Plated pieces can safely be cleaned using lye, and even very fine steel wool.
 Self-cleaning oven treatment may permanently discolor plating.
 Electrolysis cleaning should be avoided, as it can actually remove plating, especially if its adhesion is already compromised.